Antibody Production

 IACUC Alternatives to Ascites Production of Monoclonal Antibodies:

 Both the OLAW and the USDA encourage the use of alternative methods to produce monoclonal antibodies in vitro without compromising the aims of the study.
-UCSF has responded to this by setting up a core laboratory within the Cell Culture Facility to produce in vitro antibodies for UCSF investigators.
-For specific information on how to obtain in vitro antibodies, please contact the UCSF Monoclonal Antibody Core at (415) 502-2335 or [email protected].

 B. Polyclonal Antibody Production